Global Regularity for the 2+1 Dimensional Equivariant Einstein-Wave Map System: Non-concentration of energy

 \section{Non-concentration of energy}

 Let us define the energy on a Cauchy surface $\Sigma_t$

-The goal of this section is to prove the following result. \begin{thm}[Non-concentration of energy] Let $(M,\gg,\Phi)$ be a smooth, globally hyperbolic, equivariant maximal development of smooth, compactly supported equivariant initial data set $(\Sigma,q,K, \Phi_0, \Phi_1)$ with finite initial energy and satisfying the constraint equations, and let $(N,h)$ be a rotationally symmetric, complete, connected Riemannian manifold satisfying the Grillakis condition \eqref{eq:grillakis-cond-first} as well as \eqref{eq:nospherecond-first}.
-Then the energy of the Einstein-wave map system \eqref{eq:ein-equiv-wm-first} cannot concentrate, i.e., $E^O (t) \to 0$, where $O$ is the first (hypothetical) singularity of $M$. \end{thm}
+The goal of this section is to prove the following result. \begin{thm}[Non-concentration of energy] Let $(M,\gg,\Phi)$ be a smooth, globally hyperbolic, equivariant maximal development of smooth, asymptotically flat, equivariant initial data set $(\Sigma,q,K, \phi_0, \phi_1)$, satisfying the constraint equations \eqref{eq:sgwm-constraints}, with finite initial energy, and let $(N,h)$ be a rotationally symmetric, complete, connected Riemannian manifold satisfying the Grillakis condition \eqref{eq:grillakis-cond-first} as well as \eqref{eq:nospherecond-first}.
+Then, the energy of the Einstein-wave map system \eqref{eq:ein-equiv-wm-first} cannot concentrate, i.e., $E^O (t) \to 0$, as $t \nearrow 0$, where $O$ is the first (hypothetical) singularity of $M$ and $t$ is as in Section \ref{sec:tr-coord}. \end{thm}